kob-aha/gradle-workshop/exercises/exercise-6/README.md

 ## Exercise Steps

 - Add both client and server to exercise-6 multi module build.
-This should be done by editing settings.gradle file located near tihs file (inside the exercise folder).
+This should be done by editing settings.gradle file located near this file (inside the exercise folder).
-Once finished, make sure it is working by running the following command from the root project, making sure the output matches the bellow:
+Once finished, verify it is working by running the following command from the root project making sure the output matches the bellow:

     ```
     gradlew -b exercises/exercise-6/build.gradle projects